Creativity, Writing

 What is sex-positivity?

-It is true to say that despite sexuality being ignored, hidden, or denied in church circles, we also live in an overtly sexualised culture.
+It is true to say that despite sexuality and intimacy being ignored, hidden, or denied in church circles, we also live in an overtly sexualised culture.
 It seems sex is either non-existent or in your face (no pun intended)!

-In the same way that gender is diverse, sexuality and expressions of sexuality (i.e. sex) are diverse — very diverse!
-In fact, there is no such thing as ‘normal’ when it comes to sex or sexuality.
-Everyone is different and many people have ‘kinks’ — something with which you engage sexually that turns you on and makes sex more pleasurable for you and/or your partner(s) — however, it is a sad truth that many who express their sexuality outside of perceived ‘norms’ have traditionally felt excluded or rejected by the church.
-Some of these people are members of what we call alt-lifestyle communities.
-They may have specific kinks or fetishes, be part of swinger or BDSM communities, or any number of sex subcultures.
-They may have specific sexual identities such as asexual, bisexual, crossdresser, pansexual, heterosexual, demisexual, or sapiosexual, or have sexual ‘roles’ such as dominant, vanilla, submissive, sissy, leatherman, or masochist.
+Everyone is different and many people have ‘kinks’ — something with which you engage that makes sex or your relationship more pleasurable or satisfying for you and/or your partner(s) — however, it is a sad truth that many who express their sexuality or relationships outside of perceived ‘norms’ have traditionally felt excluded or rejected by the church.
+Some of these people are members of what we call alt-lifestyle or ‘kink’ communities.
+They may have specific kinks or fetishes and be part of any number of sex or relationship subcultures.
+They may have specific sexual identities such as asexual, bisexual, crossdresser, pansexual, heterosexual, demisexual, or sapiosexual, or have ‘roles’ such as dominant, vanilla, submissive, leatherman, or masochist — the list is long.

 Every Guest and Member of FAB has subscribed to our values that underpin our community.
 That does not mean we are ‘perfect’ or ‘holier than thou’.
 It just means we hold these things dear as we do our best to love God and love each other.